 Third – Black box testing to execute developed test cases to externally test the qualities of the software application.

 Grey-box testing is an ideal fit for Web-based applications.

 Grey-box testing is the best technique for domain or functional testing

-Grey Box Testing Strategy
+Grey Box Testing Strategy in software engineering

 It utilizes all the clear-cut techniques of black box testing for function testing.
-The generation of a test case is based on requirements and presetting all the conditions by assertion method.
+The generation of a test case is based on requirements and presetting all the conditions by the assertion method.

 The standard steps to carry out Grey box Testing are as follows:

 Step 1: Selection and identification of inputs from White-Box and Black-Box testing inputs.